Beginner Astrophotography: How to Get Started

 My very first steps towards deep-sky imaging were taking 15-second exposures with a Canon point-and-shoot camera through an Orion Dobsonian Telescope.

 I did not yet know the necessity of an equatorial mount for deep sky imaging.
-However, I was thrilled with the modest results I was getting of the Andromeda Galaxy at the time.
+However, I was thrilled with the modest images I was capturing of the Andromeda Galaxy at the time.

 I would aim my Canon Powershot point-and-shoot digital camera into the 25mm Plossl eyepiece that was included with my telescope.
 I had to stay completely still as the tiny sensor collected light on my object.